Very simply, mindfulness can be described as moment-to-moment, nonjudgmental awareness.

 If you have ever experienced stress or anxiety, MBSR offers practices that can help regulate your reactions to stressors.
 Past students and co-teachers offer some helpful insight on this page: momenttomoment.co/about

-At this time, I may offer both formats in 2023.
-Online classes would take place over Zoom, while in-person classes would take place in San Diego, California.
+At this time, I may facilitate both formats in 2024.
+Online classes would take place over Zoom, while in-person classes would take place in the San Diego, CA region.
 Sign up below for updates on new offerings.

 Each session of an MBSR course is different and can include guided meditations, guided reflections, facilitated group inquiry, small group sharing, reviews of home practice, content about stress and stress response, Q&A, and more.
 Participants are encouraged—but certainly not required—to share their experience of their practice, remembering there is no right or wrong way to practice.
 Your practice is yours.